Been there: Alumnus, Georgian’s Automotive Business School of Canada

 Through her program, Helen teaches a weekly craft night, helps facilitate the annual Pow Wow and works as a Niwijiagan (peer mentor).
 Last year she planned Louis Riel day celebrations, including having the Métis flag raised at the Barrie Campus.

-Georgian’s Aboriginal Studies programs including a blend of contemporary and traditional teaching methods, with aboriginal cultural values and perspectives embedded in the curriculum.
+Georgian’s Indigenous Studies programs including a blend of contemporary and traditional teaching methods, with Indigenous cultural values and perspectives embedded in the curriculum.
 Be here, and see what you can do.

 Trades competitor.
 Provincial CNC milling champion.
 WorldSkills São Paulo 2015 participant.
 Co-op student of the year.
 Aspiring licensed general machinist.